aidadatahub/aidadatahub.github.io/docs/dsp-first-login/index.md

 ![MFA app check](ls-login-mfa-enroll-totp-app.png)

-Once you have confirmed you hae an app, it will show you a QR code for easy addition of the second factor.
+Once you have confirmed you have an app, it will show you a QR code for easy addition of the second factor.
 If you are using a phone, you should be able to scan that and hopefully have the account added automatically.